 To put that into perspective, Down syndrome occurs in 1 in 733 births, Parkinson's disease is about 1 in 300 people, and 8 in 100 people have some form of diabetes.

 When people ask me what Ehlers-Danlos Syndrome (EDS) is, I have a hard time coming up with a satisfactory sound-bite that won't be too technical but still includes enough information to help them understand what it is.
 But here goes.

 Basically my body does not produce collagen properly.
 Collagen is an important part of all tissue in the human body including muscle, skin, nerve, vascular, digestion, tendons, and ligaments.
 It adds strength.

-Although there are six types of Ehlers-Danlos Syndrome, I have the hypermobility type.
+Although there are now 13 types of Ehlers-Danlos Syndrome, I have the hypermobility type (hEDS.)
 So in general, the ligaments and tendons that are supposed to keep my joints stable, don't.
 Therefore, I sublux (partially dislocate) and dislocate my joints easily.
 This causes pain and inappropriate wear of the joints which can lead to early osteoarthritis.

-The inappropriate use also leads to poor proprioception - meaning my joints, muscles, and nerves have a poor sense of where they are in space and therefore are more likely to move any which way as well as way beyond where they were designed to move.
+The inappropriate use also leads to poor proprioception - meaning my joints, muscles, and nerves have a poor sense of where they are in space and therefore are more likely to move any which way and far beyond where the joints were designed to move.